 Sound familiar?
 Yikes!

 It’s unfortunate that what should be “the most wonderful time of the year” often becomes the most stressful time of the year, and if we’re not careful we find ourselves in “survival mode” rather than in “celebration mode.”

-Shopping for gifts is undoubtedly one of the big stressors — whether because we’re navigating the traffic and the crowds, or because we’re trying to find those perfect gifts for the people we care about — so let me reveal the hot gift for 2013, and you don’t even have to go anywhere to buy it.
+Shopping for gifts is undoubtedly one of the big stressors — whether because we’re navigating the traffic and the crowds, or because we’re trying to find those perfect gifts for the people we care about — so let me reveal the hot gift for this year, and you don’t even have to go anywhere to buy it.
 As a matter of fact, you can’t buy it.
 You can only give it.